RedHatInsights/notifications-frontend/README.md

 You need to configure your `/etc/hosts` to have the hosts for `prod.foo` and `stage.foo`.
 Check or execute [this](https://raw.githubusercontent.com/RedHatInsights/insights-proxy/master/scripts/patch-etc-hosts.sh) script for details.

-Install the dependencies using `yarn``:
+Install the dependencies using `yarn`:

 ```shell
 yarn
 ```

-and run the application:
+If needed set the environment (see below) and then run the application:

 ```shell
 yarn start